KaiPrince/RippedWebServer/README.md

 # RippedWebServer

-A web server written in Flask + Elm
+A microservice-based web server written in Flask + Elm.

 ## Install